-Sanofi Pasteur's Fluzone Quadrivalent influenza vaccine contains the 2 strains of influenza A, and B identified for the current flu season.
-The vaccine is given to people 6 months of age and older.
+Sanofi Pasteur's Fluzone Quadrivalent influenza vaccine contains the 2 strains of influenza A and B identified for the current flu season.
+The Fluzone vaccine is given to people 6 months of age and older.

 And the Fluzone High-Dose is a vaccine given to people 65 years of age and older that also contains 4 killed flu virus strains.
 Fluzone High-Dose contains four times the antigen (the part of the vaccine that helps your body build up protection against flu viruses) of standard-dose inactivated influenza vaccines.
 The higher dose of antigen in the vaccine is intended to give older people a better immune response and better protection against flu, says Sanofi.